Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Commutation of the Equations

 \end{lemma}

 \begin{proof} Equations (\ref{eq:zdot}) and (\ref{eq:wdot}) follow immediately because the $\Omega_i$'s and $T$ are Killing fields.

 The second part of the Lemma can be easily proved by induction.
-We focus on the Equation satisfied by $Z$, the other Equation being analogous, and we furthermore restrict to the case $I = k = 0$ ($I$ and $k$ correspond to Killing vectorfields which can be commuted inside easily).
+We focus on the equation satisfied by $Z$, the other equation being analogous, and we furthermore restrict to the case $I = k = 0$ ($I$ and $k$ correspond to Killing vector fields which leave the structure of the equation unvaried).

-The case $j = 1$ is evident (we convene that a sum whose upper limit is lower than the lower limit is the empty sum).
-Let us assume now that the conclusion holds for $j \geq 0$, and derive it for $j+1$.
+The case $j = 1$ is evident (we adopt the convention that a sum whose upper limit is lower than the lower limit is the empty sum).
+Let us assume now that the conclusion holds for $j \geq 1$, and derive it for $j+1$.
 We take the $\lbar$ derivative of (\ref{eq:rcommuted}), and subsequently multiply both sides by $(1-\mu)^{-1}$.
 We have

 with the appropriate definition of $g_i^{(j)}$ and $f_i^{(j)}$.
 It is evident that the $f^{(j)}_i$'s satisfy the bound (\ref{eq:fbound}).
+It is then straightforward to extend the claim to the case $I, k \neq 0$.
 The same reasoning holds for $\hat W$.

 Finally, the proof of relations (\ref{eq:lbarcommut}) is straightforward. \end{proof}